LETTER TO THE EDITOR

 Posted

-This was no ordinary attack.
-It was meant to kill as many civilians as possible.
+Five days after my arrival the Russians launched a missile attack targeting a large retail store in the north of the city meant to kill as many civilians as possible.
 The name of the store is Epicentr K. Not much different from the Home Depot and Lowes stores in America.
-Only larger.
 It was a nice spring day with people buying things for their gardening and home projects.

-A UMPB D-30-SN glide bomb was launched from near the Russian city Belgorod, about 58 miles away.
+A UMPB D-30-SN aerial bomb was launched from near the Russian city Belgorod, about 58 miles away.
 It hit the roof of the store at 4 p.m., killing 19 and wounding 54, including children and the elderly.
 This is the third Epicentr K store to be targeted in Ukraine and the deadliest attack on one so far.

+What will the Russians do next?
+Only Putin knows.
 As frightening as it is, this is why I’m here.
 Russia has become a terrorist state waging war on ordinary people.
 People need food as well as their pets.
 People need evacuation as well as their pets.
 People are the victims as well as their pets.

 For more information, go to the K9 Rescue Ukraine Facebook page, or email me at k9rescueukraine@gmail.com.